compor/specious/README.md

 -   Building of all `C/C++` programs of the suite
 -   Out-of-source builds thanks to [cmake][2]
--   Capability to create LLVM bitcode files thanks to [llvm-ir-cmake-utils][3] and LLVM `opt` pass pipelines (see the `config/pipelines` subdirectory).
+-   Optional capability to create LLVM bitcode files thanks to [llvm-ir-cmake-utils][3] and LLVM `opt` pass pipelines (see the `configs/pipelines` subdirectory).
--   Capability to configure and build any desired subset of the programs by using the corresponding configuration (see the `suite_*` files in the `config` subdirectory).
+-   Capability to configure and build any desired subset of the programs by using the corresponding configuration (see the files in the `configs` subdirectory).

 ## Requirements

--   cmake 3.0.0 or later
+-   [cmake][2] 3.0.0 or later
 -   a sensible C/C++ compiler

 ## How to use